V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – kivomi (bivomi) : brawler, fighter

-– kivonda : headband / feminine ornament / rope or cord attached around the chest of the pig
+– kivonda : headband / women’s ornament / rope or cord attached around the pig’s chest

 – kivondo : voracity, greed, gluttony / big eater / victim / burden / foundation of a wall

-– (ki)vonono : letting go, negligence in the outfit, carelessness in holding
+– (ki)vonono : carelessness, slovenliness, negligence in the outfit

 – (ki)vonza (bivonza) : great danger, peril